aayushjain92/SCSS-Concepts/README.md

 **index.html**

-This file contains the html code of the image in the "Sample Given" directory
+This file contains the html code of the image in the "Sample" directory

 ## How to execute